zhangyuang/node-ffi-rs/README.md

 });
 ```

-The function parameters supports type are all in the example above (double type is unsupported at this time), we will support more types in the future
+The function parameters supports type are all in the example above

 Attention，since the vast majority of scenarios developers pass js function to c as a callback, so `ffi-rs` will create [threadsafe_function](https://nodejs.org/api/n-api.html#napi_threadsafe_function) from jsfunction which means the jsfunction will be called asynchronous, and Node.js process will not be exited automatically